mrautio/hh-templates/test/cases/05_tables/README.md

 | Let's put some more text here | Because we can | And we will |
 | How's the url | [DuckDuckGo](https://duckduckgo.com/) | ? |

-Table: Example table. {#tbl:id}
+Table: Example table. {#tbl:tableidexample}

 That's how the tables are rolled!
+See the cool reference in table @tbl:tableidexample.